robert/robert.github.com/_drafts/pfab-security-design.md

 There are two problems with sanitizing your data on its way in to your application:

 1. It's useful to store data exactly as it was given to you, not some processed version of it.
 What if you need to use the data in a different context with different rules for escaping (for example, a SQL query)?
 What if you want to search your database for the string `<script>`?
 2. It places your defence at the wrong point in your system.
 You should place your defences as close as possible to the place in which they will be needed.
+This ensures that they are kept up to date and fit-for-purpose as their target changes, and reduces the space in which other data can sneak in